Living with Livedo Reticularis

 No doctor seems to know the exact cause of LR which makes it even harder to deal with.
 In Sticky Blood, Antiphospholipid syndrome, and Hughes syndrome, the immune system produces antibodies that attack blood platelets in blood, causing them to become tacky and stick together.
 This is assumed to be what causes the mottling in the skin.

 Sections on This Page

 Treatments and suggestions.

-Blood clots may become an issue for people who have these disorders.
-There's an increased risk of forming deep arterial and venous clots, which can lead to heart attack or stroke.
+Blood clots may become an issue for people who have the systemic disorder but most people have the physiological form of LR.
+In systemic LR, there's an increased risk of forming deep arterial and venous clots, which can lead to heart attack or stroke.
 Blood thinning drugs like Coumadin or aspirin are often prescribed.
 In a few rare cases

 , symptoms can resolve and disappear entirely.